MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 * They're a member of the Microsoft 365 group with ID **00209384-etc**.
 * The user has set their Teams theme to **dark**.

-Teams will call the following URL when configuring the tab:
+Teams call the following URL when configuring the tab:

 `https://www.contoso.com/config?name=user@example.com&tenant=e2653c-etc&group=00209384-etc&theme=dark`